tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 The previous code is dynamically typed, which is the default in Nickel.
 This makes it easy to write a configuration.
-However, dynamic type errors can be quickly hard to debug, especially when using functions.
+However, dynamic type errors can quickly become hard to debug, especially when using functions.

 To help in writing bug free code, Nickel features a gradual type system.
-In practice, this means you have the possibility to leverage static typing by simply annotating a particular block, typically a function, with a type.
+In practice, this means you can leverage static typing by simply annotating a particular block, typically a function, with a type.
 The typechecker will then rigorously verify this block.
-Here is a tweak of our previous `protocol_from_port` (I changed the `""` for `null` on the last line) with a type annotation:
+Here is a tweak of our previous `protocol_from_port` with a type annotation (I replaced the `""` with `null` on the last line):

 ```nickel
 # In file wrong.ncl